 A proxy (technically an open proxy) server is a computer that acts as an intermediary between your computer and the internet.
-Any traffic routed through a proxy server will appear to come from its IP address, not your computers.
+Any traffic routed through a proxy server will appear to come from its IP address, not your computer’s.
 Unlike VPN servers, proxy servers do not have to devote resources to encrypting all traffic that passes through them, and therefore can accept simultaneous connections from a great many more users (typically tens of thousands)

-Proxy usually servers communicate with the internet using one of 2 different protocols; HTTP or SOCKS.
+Proxy servers usually communicate with the internet using one of 2 different protocols; HTTP or SOCKS.

 HTTP Proxy Servers

 The HTTP protocol is designed to interpret traffic at the HTTP level, which means that it can only handle traffic that starts with http:// or shttp://, i.e. web pages*.
-It is therefore only good for web surfing, but because all it is doing is handling HTTP request, it is faster than either Socks proxies or VPN servers.
+It is therefore only good for web surfing, but because all it is doing is handling HTTP requests, it is faster than either Socks proxies or VPN servers.